indaco/vitepress-templ-preview/website/docs/guide/usage.md

 ## Setup

 The plugin supports two ways of working reflecting the `static-templ-plus` [modes](https://github.com/indaco/static-templ-plus/tree/op-modes?tab=readme-ov-file#modes).
-The result is the same in both cases. he choice depends on your preferences for content management and resulting URLs.
+The result is the same in both cases.
+The choice depends on your preferences for content management and resulting URLs.

 > [!TIP]
 > Please, refer to the [Plugin Options](/customization/plugin-options) to see the available options for the plugin.